-Our work is oriented around four research challenges:
+Our work is oriented around three research challenges:

-- Control, conflict, resistance – seeks to understand people’s different abilities to move as well as the conflicts and struggles that are shaped by everyday constraints on their movements and presence.
+- Bordering, control, justice – seeks to understand people’s different abilities to move as well as the conflicts and struggles that are shaped by everyday constraints on their movements and presence.